TrishKedi/professional-projects/digibook.md

    - Node.js with Express handles API requests and manages user interactions.

 3. **Database**:
-   - MongoDB is utilized for managing course content, user data, and progress tracking.
+   - MySQL is utilized for managing course content, user data, and progress tracking.

 ---